mitogen-hq/mitogen/docs/ansible.rst

 Behavioural Differences
 -----------------------

+* Normally with Ansible, diagnostics and use of the :py:mod:`logging` package output on the target machine are discarded.
+With Mitogen, all of this is captured and returned to the host machine, where it can be viewed as desired with ``-vvv``.

 * Ansible with SSH multiplexing enabled causes a string like ``Shared connection to host closed`` to appear in ``stderr`` output of every executed